Environmental health - Public Health

-The Radiation Protection work unit sits within the Environmental Health Branch and aims to protect the health and safety of people in the Northern Territory (NT) and their environment from the harmful effects of radiation.
+The Radiation Protection work unit sits within the Public Health Directorate and aims to protect the health and safety of people in the Northern Territory and their environment from the harmful effects of radiation.

 This protection is achieved through legislation that authorises the sale, acquisition, possession, use, storage, transport and disposal of radioactive materials and radiation apparatus.